Pros and Cons of Adjustable-Rate Mortgages

 There are a variety of ARM mortgage flavors available.
 For example, you might find the following:

-- 1 Year ARM Mortgage – the rate is fixed for one year then adjusts annually up to any caps
+- 1-Year ARM Mortgage: the rate is fixed for one year then adjusts annually up to any caps

-Not All Caps are Created Equal
+Not All Caps Are Created Equal

 Note that caps may differ over the life of your loan.
 The first adjustment may be up to 5%, while subsequent adjustments may be capped at 1%.
-If this is the case on an ARM mortgage you’re considering, be prepared for a wild swing in your monthly payments when the first reset rolls around.
+If this is the case on an adjustable-rate mortgage you’re considering, be prepared for a wild swing in your monthly payments when the first reset rolls around.

 Pitfalls of Caps

 While caps and restrictions may protect you, they can cause some problems.
-For example, your ARM mortgage may have a limit on how high the monthly payment will go – regardless of movements in interest rates.
+For example, your ARM may have a limit on how high the monthly payment will go regardless of movements in interest rates.
 If rates get so high that you hit the upper (dollar) limit on your payments, you may not be paying off all the interest you owe for a given month.
 When this happens, you get into negative amortization, meaning your loan balance actually increases each month.

-The bottom line with ARM mortgages is that you need to know what you’re getting into.
+The bottom line with adjustable-rate mortgages is that you need to know what you’re getting into.
 Your lender should explain some worst-case-scenarios so that you aren’t blindsided by payment adjustments.
-Most borrowers look at these what-ifs and assume that they will be in a better position to absorb payment increases in the future, whether it’s 5 or 10 years out.
+Most borrowers look at these what-ifs and assume that they will be in a better position to absorb payment increases in the future, whether it’s five or 10 years out.
 This very well may be the case, but things don’t always work out the way we’ve planned.